-Milled from two solid blocks of magnesium, the Surface Book feels sturdy and has a most minimalistic style unto its own.
+Milled from two solid blocks of magnesium, the Surface Book feels sturdy and has a most minimalistic style.

 Along the chiseled sides, you'll find two flat edges that start from the top of the display and terminate at the tip of the palm rest.
 That's not the only seamless transition.